kubeshop/testkube/docs/docs/getting-started/step3-creating-first-test.md

 ```

 :::note
 This example is testing that the website https://kubeshop.io is returning a `200` status code.
-It just demostrates a way of creating a simple Postman test.
+It demostrates a way of creating a simple Postman test.
 In practice, you would test an internal Kubernetes service.
 :::

-## Starting a new Test Execution
+## Starting a New Test Execution

-When our test is defined as a Custom Resource we can now run it:
+After our test is defined as a Custom Resource, we can run it:

 ```sh
 testkube run test my-first-test